Employee Handbooks in 2020: The Definitive Guide

 4. Changes in State Discrimination Laws

 Over 20 states currently have special laws related to discrimination.
 Many state legislatures are considering new regulation.
-As our laws evolve to accommodate previously unrecognized factions of our society, it’s important to maintain pace in your employee handbook.
+As our laws evolve, it’s important to maintain pace in your employee handbook.
+By the way, many companies have adopted a policy that’s stricter than the feds.

 5. New Location